Social policy: History

-Social policy is a plan or action of government or institutional agencies which aim to improve or reform society.

-Social policy was first conceived in the 1940s by Richard Titmuss within the field of social administration in Britain.
-Titmuss's essay on the "Social Division of Welfare" (1955) laid the development for social policy to gradually absorb social administration.
-Titmuss was an essayist whose work concerned the failure of the market; the inadequacy of selective social services; and the superiority of collectivism and universal approaches.
-While some scholars describe social policy as an interdisciplinary field of practice, scholars like Fiona Williams and Pete Alcock believe social policy is a discipline unto itself.
+Social policy was first conceived as an academic subject in the 1940s by Richard Titmuss within the field of social administration in Britain.
+Titmuss's essay on the "Social Division of Welfare" (1955) laid the groundwork for social policy to absorb social administration gradually.
+Titmuss was an essayist whose work concerned the failure of the market, the inadequacy of selective social services, and the superiority of collectivism and universal approaches.